 - The formation costs of the dormant company must not be paid be the company itself.

-- Remember also that by definition a dormant company cannot have paid employees as the payroll expense would have to be recorded in the company’s accounting records.
+- Remember also that a dormant company cannot have paid employees as the payroll expense would have to be recorded in the company’s accounting records.

 - Similarly, a dormant company cannot pay dividends to shareholders without losing dormant company status.